yanivam/react-world-countries-map/README.md

 * Draw countires on a world map.
 * Free - Really free with no limits.
-* No registration - It is just a react component.
+* No registration - It is just a pure react component.
-* No internet dependency - All the data is local, not backend server needed.
+* No internet dependency - All the data is local, no calls to a back-end server.
 * Easy to learn, easy to use, easy to customize.

 ## Yet another package for world-map...but why?